 2. Live on whatever is just enough

 If you saw our last article here, you’ll know that living on whatever is just enough means exactly that.
-One of the best financial habits to create for yourself and your co-founders is to realise what exactly do you need in you life, and how much can you truly live on when you cut it back to the bare bones.
+One of the best financial habits to create for yourself and your co-founders is to realise what exactly you need in life and how much you can live on when you cut it back to the bare bones.

 3. Keep your runway under construction

 It might not seem like you have the bandwidth to do it but you need to keep saving money.
 Your runway is what will keep you alive.
 This means that you need to keep it alive.
 Reinvest as much as you possibly can into your business and its savings.
 By doing that consistently, you will keep your runway healthy over time.
 A long runway means a healthy business!
 It’s one of the best financial habits to build.

 4. Keep dates with your bank accounts and financial reports